-For more than a decade, the Illinois Department of Commerce and Economic Opportunity, or DCEO, has been giving select businesses many millions of dollars more in tax credits than the law allows.
-So the Liberty Justice Center is fighting in court to stop it.
+For more than a decade, the Illinois Department of Commerce and Economic Opportunity, or DCEO, gave select businesses many millions of dollars more in tax credits than the law allows.
+So the Liberty Justice Center fought in court to stop it.

 The EDGE Act supposedly exists to attract businesses to Illinois and to induce businesses that are already here to expand.

-But, in fact, the DCEO has been giving businesses tax credits based on taxes withheld from their old employees – and therefore has been giving tax credits that far exceed what the law allows.
+But the EDGE Act was passed, DCEO gave businesses tax credits based on taxes withheld from their old employees – and sometimes awarded credits to businesses that didn’t hire any new employees in Illinois at all – and therefore gave tax credits that far exceeded what the law allowed.

-The DCEO’s administrative rules – the regulations the department has written for itself – say the DCEO can give businesses tax credits up to the amount of income taxes withheld from both new employees and “retained employees;” that is, employees the company already employed before it entered into a tax-credit agreement, who spend part of their time on the company’s new project.
+DCEO’s administrative rules – the regulations the department has written for itself – said that DCEO could give businesses tax credits up to the amount of income taxes withheld from both new employees and “retained employees;” that is, employees the company already employed before it entered into a tax-credit agreement, who spend part of their time on the company’s new project.

 That’s illegal.
 A government agency can’t expand its power by enacting rules that contradict a statute passed by the General Assembly.

-The DCEO’s unlawful awards of excessive tax credits hurt ordinary taxpayers who do not get special tax breaks and who will be on the hook for the tax dollars the state doesn’t receive from these businesses.
-It also hurts other businesses that don’t qualify for EDGE tax credits, which are placed at a competitive disadvantage when the government picks winners and losers through selective awards of tax credits.
+DCEO’s unlawful awards of excessive tax credits hurt ordinary taxpayers who do not get special tax breaks and who will be on the hook for the tax dollars the state doesn’t receive from these businesses.
+They also hurt other businesses that don’t qualify for EDGE tax credits, which are placed at a competitive disadvantage when the government picks winners and losers through selective awards of tax credits.

-The Liberty Justice Center has filed this lawsuit on behalf of taxpayers to make the DCEO follow the law.
-We’re asking the court to strike down the DCEO’s regulation that increases the limit for tax credits above the amount the law allows, and we’re asking the court to order the DCEO to immediately stop issuing these excessive tax credits.
+The Liberty Justice Center filed this lawsuit on behalf of taxpayers to make DCEO follow the law.
+We asked the court to strike down DCEO’s regulation that increases the limit for tax credits above the amount the law allows, and we asked the court to order DCEO to immediately stop issuing these excessive tax credits.

 The lead attorney for the plaintiffs in Jenner v.
-DCEO is Jacob Huebert, Senior Attorney at the Liberty Justice Center.
-For more information, or to schedule an interview with Jacob about the case, contact Media Relations Manager Kayla Weems, at (312) 346-5700 or by email at firstname.lastname@example.org.
+DCEO is Jacob Huebert.
+For more information, or to schedule an interview with Jacob about the case, contact Diana Rickert at 773-809-4403 or by email at firstname.lastname@example.org.